There are several ways to vote in an election.

 Your ballot paper will be posted to you about a week before election day.
 When you receive it, mark your vote on the paper and send it back so that it arrives by close of poll, which is 10pm on election day.
 If your vote arrives later than this, it won’t be counted.

 Your ballot paper can be sent to your home address, or any other address you give.
 It can be sent overseas, but you should consider whether there will be enough time to receive and return your vote by election day.

-To vote by post, you will need to complete an application form on the Electoral Commission website.
+To vote by post, you will need to complete a voting by post application form on the Electoral Commission website (external website).
 Print the form, complete it and sign it, and return it to the electoral registration office at County Hall, Ruthin.
 You need to sign the form personally because the electoral registration office needs a copy of your signature for voting security reasons.